FairpoolDEX/contracts/libs/divide-and-conquer/README.md

 * Program must be converted into pure form before decomposition
   * Examples
     * An `fs.readFile` call must be purified to ensure that the return type includes all possible constructors
+* Rewriting each function in branching style is impossible: conditions may depend on the results of calculations
+  * Examples
+    * totalSupplyNew: `const totalSupplyNew = totalSupply.add(amount); if (totalSupplyNew.gt(MaxUint256)) { return { error: MathAddOverflow } } else { /* code that uses totalSupplyNew */ }`
+* Error handling is verbose without monads: need to check every return value for error

 ## Listeners